The Economic Impact of Low- and High-Frequency Temperature Changes

-An interesting aspect of the UC model is that when $t=T$, $d=2$, and $b(L)=1$, $\hat \lo_X$ is equivalent to the Hodrick-Prescott (HP) filter, with $\nu$ serving as a smoothing parameter denoted as $\lambda$.
+An interesting aspect of the UC model is that when $t=T$, $d=2$, and $a(L)=1$, $\hat \lo_X$ is equivalent to the Hodrick-Prescott (HP) filter, with $\nu$ serving as a smoothing parameter denoted as $\lambda$.
 For quarterly economic data, a $\lambda$ of $1600$ is found to roughly isolate business cycle variations (i.e., those with periodicity between 6 and 32 quarters). \citet{uhlig-ravn} suggest setting $\lambda$ to 6.25 when using annual data to obtain a cyclical component with similar spectral properties.
-Our $\hat d$s are well below $2$, and the $\hat\nu$s are well above $6.25$, suggesting that a $\lambda$ suitable for economic data is not appropriate for analyzing the low-frequency component of $X$, an issue that will be further investigated in the next subsection.
+Our $\hat d$ estimates are well below $2$, and the $\hat\nu$ estimates are well above $6.25$, suggesting that a $\lambda$ suitable for economic data is not appropriate for analyzing the low-frequency component of $X$, an issue that will be further investigated in the next subsection.

+Recognizing spatial differences in the concentration of the two components is important due to their vastly different dynamic properties.
+To illustrate this point, Figure \ref{fig:acf} plots the correlogram for $X$ (in blue), $\hat \lo_X$ (in red), and the high-frequency component $\hat \hi_X$ (in brown), at the national level for the United States.
+The estimate of the low-frequency component $\hat \lo_X$ is based on the UC model with $\sigma_\lo=0.1$.
+The autocorrelation function of $\hat \lo_X$ decays very slowly and declines to zero after 35 years.
+We also notice that $X$ is less persistent than $\hat \lo_X$, which follows from the fact that $\hat \hi_X$ – which exhibits short memory – is included in $X$.
+Since shocks to $\hat \lo_X$ will last much longer than shocks to $\hat \hi_X$, this motivates us to estimate the economic effects of $\lo^0_X$ and $\hi^0_X$ separately.

-A stark conclusion of this analysis is that, based on the parameters suggested by the data, $\hat \lo_X$ is strongly persistent and decisively non-stationary, which means it will not mean-revert after an increase in $\epsilon_{\lo}$.
+A stark conclusion of our parametric analysis is that $\hat \lo_X$ is strongly persistent and decisively non-stationary, which means it will not mean-revert after an increase in $\epsilon_{\lo}$.